Spiders belong to the class Arachnida. Arthropods such as

 quickly paralyzing venom.
 It's a small spider from 2 to 4 mm.

 This is the Ero aphana or the Ero tuberculata.
-I saw the ero after I had photographed
+I saw the Ero after I had photographed

 an Enoplognatha nest.
 Mother Enoplognatha guarded the nest but did not see the